-Ultimate Azores Guide: 12 Must-Do Things and Attractions
+My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Best Things to Do in the Azores

-The Azores feel like nature’s playground—untamed, rugged, and undeniably beautiful.
+If you’re dreaming of a destination that feels like Iceland and Hawaii had a baby, but with way fewer tourists, go to the Azores.
 Imagine hiking to the top of a crater and gazing down at turquoise lakes or soaking in natural hot springs.
 I was totally enchanted by the island of São Miguel, where the green hills meet dramatic coastlines, and the colors of the lakes at Sete Cidades.
 From volcanic adventures to stunning waterfalls, the Azores offer an adventure-packed escape that feels like a hidden paradise.
-Here are 12 incredible spots you can’t miss.
+Here are 15 incredible spots you absolutely can’t miss.

 Located in Furnas on São Miguel Island, Terra Nostra Gardens is a lush botanical retreat filled with exotic plants, pathways, and peaceful ponds.
 This 31-acre park, established in 1775, features plants from around the world, including massive tree ferns and azaleas.
 Walking through the gardens, I was amazed by the variety of flora, from towering camellias to rare cycads.
 The well-maintained trails lead visitors past charming bridges and serene water features, making it a perfect spot for a leisurely stroll.